daohoangson/flutter-blogspot_reader/README.md

 # Blogspot Reader

-Flutter app with heavy use of Firebase services to read Blogspot / Blogger blogs and get notified for new posts.
+Flutter app with heavy use of Firebase services to read blogs and get notified for new posts.
+Only supports Blogger sites.

 ## Tech stack